Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Acknowledgments

 \section{Acknowledgments}

 F. Herrera, D. Molina and J. Poyatos are supported by the Andalusian Excellence project P18-FR-4961, the infrastructure project with reference EQC2018-005084-P and the R\&D and Innovation project with reference PID2020-119478GB-I00 granted by the Spain's Ministry of Science and Innovation and European Regional Development Fund (ERDF).
-Aitor Martinez and Javier Del Ser would like to thank the Basque Government for the funding support received through the EMAITEK and ELKARTEK programs, as well as the Consolidated Research Group MATHMODE (IT1456-22) granted by the Department of Education of this institution.
+A. Martinez-Seras and J. Del Ser would like to thank the Basque Government for the funding support received through the EMAITEK and ELKARTEK programs, as well as the Consolidated Research Group MATHMODE (IT1456-22) granted by the Department of Education of this institution.